What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 On the hunt for the most economical way to run an air conditioner?
 The best long-term method is to avoid putting excess strain on it.
 Essentially, the harder your air conditioner has to work to cool or heat a room, the more electricity it will consume.

-Setting your air conditioner to our recommended temperatures will not only help reduce greenhouse emissions, but it will also ensure you still enjoy a comfortable temperature while cutting your electricity bill.
+Setting your air conditioner to the recommended air con temp for your climate will not only help reduce greenhouse emissions, but it will also ensure you still enjoy a comfortable temperature while cutting your electricity bill.

 How To Use AC With Less Power Consumption